nguyenali/Tech-Blog/README.md

 ## Purpose:

-An MVC structured bllog site that allows developers to publish their blog posts and comment on other waht other developers have posted as well./
+An MVC structured bllog site that allows developers to publish their blog posts and comment on other waht other developers have posted as well.

 ## Developers:
 * Ali Nguyen    https://github.com/nguyenali